fortcollinscreatorhub/rfid-v2/mounting-boxes/equipment/README.md

-# What's in this directory
+# Mounting box for equipment

 A design for a box to contain the PCB, and to attach to a piece of equipment.
 It's designed to screw into any of: